juliocesar/neob/README.md

 $ npm run build
 ```

-* Compile static application and deploy it to GitHub pages (update `bin/publish-gh-page`) with your repository’s actual address:
+* Compile static application and deploy it to GitHub pages (update `bin/publish-gh-page` with your repository’s actual address):

 ```
 $ ./bin/publish-gh-page